 I make no secret that am I am an emotional spender, this was my downfall years ago, but I do take a not spend money challenge very serious.
 And thanks to these tips I am able to keep it up because these 8 tips have worked for me over and over again.

 I mean I could add more tips and I had on other post, but these tips seem to work more effectively for some reason.
 So are you ready to not spend money and get your finances on track?

 You can find many tips on how to not spend money when you search online.
 Some suggestions are greats, others too extreme for me.
 The key is to find the one tip or idea that works for you and your family.
 For example: Not spending money on toilet paper.
 Great way not to spend money I'm sure, but this doesn’t work for me.
-However, cutting coupons and using a shopping list to save money works better for me.
+However, cutting coupons and using a money making apps to save money works better for me.
 Do you get the idea?

 The difference to this month challenge is that I want to do them weekly by writing a weekly goal list and sticking to it.
 That way I don’t get bored, is more challenging for me, and I can hold myself accountable for not getting it done!
 To not spend money I created a list of tips on how to not spend money.
 What's amazing is that these tips work and by following them, I can not spend money.

-Create a menu plan.
 I’m a big fan of menu planning.
 I love creating them and using them.
-If you don't have a menu plan you are missing out on how much time and money you can save by creating them.
+If you don't have a menu plan you are missing out on how much time and money you can save by creating a menu plan for the week.
 Below are two important reasons why I love creating and using a menu plan:

 Creating a meal plan will reduce the amount you spent going to the grocery store to look for what you need.
 You have all the ingredients available for your meals.
 This will avoid stress and the “what’s for dinner” from the rest of the family.